 Note that there is no true_SOURCES definition.
-Automake will implicitly assume that there is a source file named true.c, and define rules to compile true.o and link true.
+Automake will implicitly assume that there is a source file named true.c (see Section 8.5 [Default SOURCES], page 65), and define rules to compile true.o and link true.
 The 'true.o: true.c' rule supplied by the above Makefile.am, will override the Automake generated rule to build true.o.